What Is An Appraisal Contingency And When Should I Use It?

 What Is An Appraisal Contingency?

-A contingency is a condition that needs to be met before an offer can proceed.
-In other words, it’s kind of like a safety net.
-Specifically, an appraisal contingency means that if your home doesn’t appraise for the amount you’ve agreed to pay, you can walk away from the deal with your deposit.An appraisal determines the fair market value of the home you’d like to buy.
+As mentioned, a contingency in real estate is a condition that must be met before an offer can proceed, and it’s kind of like a safety net.
+Therefore, an appraisal contingency means that if your home doesn’t appraise for the amount you’ve agreed to pay, you can walk away from the deal with your earnest money deposit.

-The Financial Contingency
+The Mortgage Contingency

 You may be able to get your deposit back and walk away from the sale if you and the seller can’t reach an agreement and you aren’t able to get a loan.

 The Inspection Contingency